jsaumya20/Titanic/README.md

 # Titanic
-The notebook performs exploratory data analysis on the titanic data set.

 On the titanic data set, the notebook does exploratory data analysis.
 The data set was obtained from the kaggle website.

 The notebook made use of several packages.